 Bachelors Degree in Logistics: Program Overviews

-The most common type of degree available for students interested in studying logistics is a Bachelor of Science in Logistics and Supply Chain Management.
-Such a degree prepares individuals for careers purchasing and organizing the goods and inventory of a business.
+Logistics involves the transportation, purchasing and organizing the goods and inventory of a business.
+The most common degree available for students interested in studying logistics is a Bachelor of Science in Logistics and Supply Chain Management.
+Read on for information on required courses, continuing education and the employment outlook for graduates.

 A 4-year degree in logistics and supply chain management provides students with an overall background in the areas of business, management and operations.
 It trains students to understand inventory cost, operations management and customer service principles.
 Graduates should also have the training necessary to handle supplier selection, purchasing negotiations, transportation of goods, warehousing concerns, electronic commerce and any other aspects that might constitute the practical logistics of business operations.